uckun/hello-world/README.md

 # hello-world
-tutorial repo is now complete!
+tutorial repo was complete, but now I added more stuff to it.